mattswymer/Sports_Soundboard/README.md

 Features
 --------

--   **AI-Powered Speech Generation**: Create custom audio clips from text using the Gemini API.
+-   **AI-Powered Speech Generation**: Create custom audio clips from text using any text-to-speech API.
 You can select from a variety of voices to generate announcements.

 -   **Microphone Recording**: Press and hold the microphone button to record your own audio clips, which are then saved as sound cards.